Luchy-B/hello_rails_react/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I want to appreciate [Georgoire Vella](https://www.behance.net/gregoirevella), who is the source of the inspiration for the UI of the application.
-I thank Microverse for the opportunity to learn.
+I want to appreciate Microverse for the opportunity to learn.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>